chaosparrot/marithime_talon/README.md

 [x] - Repeater noises - Looping through selections and corrections
 Most of this architecture is already built, but since there has been a refactoring this functionality would probably loop between two values right now rather than go through the list like a

-[ ] - Repeater noises - Looping through homophones and other fixes
+[~] - Repeater noises - Looping through homophones and other fixes
 We know the homophones, we just need to find a way to replace a selected word with a known homophone and have it work with a repeater noise.
 I dislike the `phones` menu as it forces you to pick one, but it's much faster to just mindlessly flick through them with a noise since the list often only has like 2 to 3 choices anyway.

+Test cases to make for repeating corrections:
+- Looping through single phonetic fix at end of self repair
+- Looping through corrections one by one
+- Finding correction for multiple homophones
+- Looping through multiple corection for homophones

 [x] - Remove noise - Enable remove text contextually
 This is mostly supported, but it needs to be tested in terminals as well.
 We could probably have a noise file to configure noises.